aws-samples/aws-saas-factory-bootcamp/Lab3.md

 ## Part 5 - Verifying Tenant-Scoped Credentials

-At this point, we have incorporated security at the IAM level by leveraging Cognito's `getCredentialsForIdentity()`, but we have not evaluated if we can circumvent our security measures.
-As we did before, we will **manually override the tenant identifier** to see if we can break tenant isolation.
+Nesse momento, nós incorporamos segurança a nível de IAM utilizando o Cognito `getCredentialsForIdentity()`, mas não avaliamos se podemos contornar/burlar nossas medidas de segurança.
+Como fizemos antes, nós vamos **manualmente sobreescrever o identificador do tenant** para ver se conseguimos quebrar o isolamento do tenant.
 This will demonstrate that, so long as the access policies and roles defined previously are properly configured, our **tenant isolation measures can't be defeated** by introducing a tenant different from the authenticated SaaS Identity.

 **Step 1** - As before, we will modify the source code for our latest product manager service and manually inject a tenant identifier.
 In Cloud9 navigate to the `Lab3/Part5/product-manager/` folder and open `server.js` in the editor by double-clicking or right-clicking and selecting **Open**.